Soloon Controls (Beijing) Co., Ltd. +86 10 67863711

 T6 85°C Labs, hydrogen-air mixtures

-※ Our products are T6-rated—the strictest safety standard.
+※ Our products are T6-rated—the highest safety rating for surface temperature.

-5. Hazardous Area Zoning: Where to Use Which Equipment
+5. Hazardous Area Zoning: Choose the Right Equipment for the Setting

-Zone 0 – Constant explosion risk (e.g., inside fuel tanks)
+Zone 0 – Constant presence of gas (e.g., inside fuel tanks)

-Zone 1 – Occasional risk (e.g., chemical reactor areas)
+Zone 1 – Frequent presence of gas (e.g., chemical reactor, processing areas)

-Zone 2 – Rare risk (e.g., outdoor loading zones)
+Zone 2 – Occasional risk (e.g., outdoor loading areas, maintenance spaces)

 Zone 20 – Constant dust clouds (e.g., inside silos)